 I didn't hurt my wife, just tried to push her out the door of our house...she didn't leave, I let her go and left myself.
-She called the cops and now I have a no contact order with her and am afraid the problem will get much worse if I can't get this dismissed, I don't believe she wanted to let it...
+She called the cops and now I have a no contact order with her and am afraid the problem will get much worse if I can't get this dismissed, I don't believe...
 Read more »

 Much of what could happen to you if you fail to appear to testify depends on the community in which you live as well as the policies and practices of the court before who cases of this nature are heard.
 Technically, the fact that you do or do not want to testify is unimportant.
 You are merely a...Read more »

 Assuming all the paperwork has been properly filed and procedures properly followed, one is able to get a divorce in Michigan 60 days from the date the action is filed.
 It's a pretty short process assuming everything is properly done.
-Better off consulting an attorney if it's your desire is to...Read more »
+Better off consulting an attorney if it's your desire...Read more »

 My ex and I agree on everything and know the marriage is over.
 We've been split for 6 months and he just filed 2 weeks ago.
 We'd both like to get this over with so we can move on and heal.
 Is it at all possible since we have minor children?